ezSQL/ezsql/readme.txt

 Change Log:

+Note: This change log isn't being used any more due to automated github tracking

 2.17 - Updates to ezSQL_postgresql (thx Stefanie Janine Stoelting)

 2.16 - Added profiling functions to mySQL version & added fix to stop mySQL hanging on very long runnign scripts